Palestine national football team: 2024–present: Revival and history made

 On 23 January 2024, Palestine recorded their first ever Asian Cup victory and their first ever qualification to the Asian Cup knockout stage after a 3–0 victory over Hong Kong in the 2023 AFC Asian Cup.
 They ended up losing 1–2 to the hosts Qatar in the quarterfinal despite taking the lead through Oday Dabbagh's goal in the 37th minute.

 On 7 June 2024, Palestine qualified to the Third Round of FIFA World Cup qualification for the first time after a 0–0 draw against Lebanon, securing second place in their qualification group behind Australia.
 This result also saw them qualify for the 2027 AFC Asian Cup, their fourth consecutive qualification to the tournament.

+Palestine then recorded their first ever qualification to the Arab Cup knockout stage in 2025 but they lost the quarterfinal 2–1 against Saudi Arabia on 11 December 2025.

-Problems relating to the Israeli–Palestinian conflict
+Impact relating to the Israeli–Palestinian conflict

 The Palestinian Football Association faces problems in training and playing due to the Israeli conflict with the Palestinians.

 Because of travel restrictions placed by Israel upon people in the West Bank and Gaza Strip and the difficulty in obtaining an exit visa from Israel, many players in the team are drawn from the Palestinian diaspora, from as far away as Chile and the United States.
 Recently, Israel's refusal to issue exit visas has resulted in players, or in some case the entire team, being unable to represent the territories.
 In November 2006 all players based inside the West Bank and Gaza Strip were denied exit visas.
 The AFC cancelled the match since both teams had been eliminated from the competition by virtue of their previous results against China and Iraq.

 In October 2007, the second leg of a crucial 2010 World Cup qualifier between Palestine and Singapore was not played due to Palestine's inability to obtain exit visas.
 The AFC and FIFA decided not to reschedule the match despite protests from the PFA, and Singapore was awarded a 3–0 forfeit for their actions.
 In May 2008, the team was not allowed to travel to the 2008 AFC Challenge Cup.
 After a 2011 World Cup qualifier against Thailand, two starters, Mohammed Samara and Majed Abusidu, were refused entry to the West Bank and therefore could not travel back with the team from Thailand.

 Striker Ziyad Al-Kord was prevented from travelling and had his house destroyed.
 Tariq al Quto was killed by the Israel Defense Forces, and during the Gaza War (2008–2009), three Palestinian footballers, Ayman Alkurd, Shadi Sbakh, and Wajeh Moshtahe, were among the casualties.